 Claims are processed on a monthly basis.
-Reimbursement for claims processed during one month will be automatically deposited into the bank account you indicated on your FSA Enrollment/Change Form by the close of the following month.
-Or you may choose to have reimbursement checks sent to your address on file.
+Claims are able to be reimbursed through Direct Deposit.
+Reimbursement for claims processed and approved by the 15thof one month will be automatically deposited into the bank account you indicated on your FSA Enrollment/Change Form by the close of the following month.